dapr/docs/daprdocs/content/en/operations/support/support-security-issues.md

 ## Response

 Response times could be affected by weekends, holidays, breaks or time zone differences.
-That said, the maintainers team will endeavour to reply as soon as possible, ideally within 3 working days.
+That said, the maintainers team endeavours to reply as soon as possible, ideally within 3 working days.

 If the team concludes that the reported issue is indeed a security